risk-first/website/introduction/Risk-Theory.md

 ![Pillars, From Rapid Development By Steve McConnell](images/kite9/rapid_development_pillars.png)

-And, this is _fine_, McConnel is structuring the process from the perspective of _delivering as quickly as possible_.
+And, this is _fine_, McConnell is structuring the process from the perspective of _delivering as quickly as possible_.
 However, here, I want to turn this on it's head.
 Exploring Software Development from a risk-first perspective is an under-explored technique, and I believe it offers some useful insights.
 So the aim here is to present the case for viewing software development like this:

 ![Pillars, re-arranged](images/kite9/rapid_development_pillars2.png)